 To provide a safer environment for the public and significantly expedite guest entry into the venue, the Galen Center will be implementing a “clear bag policy” that limits the size and type of bags that may be brought into the arena for all events (one clear bag no larger than 12” x 6” x 12” per person) starting January 1st, 2018.
 The policy does not affect other items that fans normally bring to a game, which still can be carried in their pockets or openly in their arms.
 Also, for increased security, all guests entering the Galen Center walk through metal detector screening with arms raised (guests should remove metal items from pockets).

-- Clear Bags larger than 12” x 6” x 12”, Backpacks, Hard or Soft Coolers or Baskets and Bottles or Cans
+- All non-clear bags (see Clear Bag Policy for permitted bags), Backpacks, Hard or Soft Coolers or Baskets and Bottles or Cans

 - Alcoholic Beverages and Illegal Drugs